MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 Key points for the exam:

 - The break keyword "breaks out" and exits the whole code block (including loops)

-- The break keyword isn't required in the default block
+- The break keyword isn't required in the default block if the default block is the last statement (but you can still add it if you want)

 #### Try this exam question